-^{} Harris (1993), Horse Gaits, Balance and Movement,

-- longe line line of not more than 30 feet long that may or may not have a chain at one end; used for longing a horse - lugging on the bit - the action of a horse that consistently pulls on the bit, against the rider or driver's hands - martingale a device used to assist in the placement of the horse's head; a running martingale is a type of tiedown attached to the reins, a standing martingale is a type of tiedown attached to the cavesson or noseband - mullen a bit with a straight or slightly curved mouthpiece that applies pressure across the horse's tongue and bars only.

-near side - the left side of a horse

-nose out - horse pushes its nose out or forward

-off side - the right side of a horse

-on the bit - horse maintains relaxed contact with the bit
+judge-impartial person hired or appointed by the show management to evaluate the performance of exhibitors at a 4-H horse show jump cups-cup that holds a jump rail in place jump pins-pin that holds a jump cup to a jump standard kimberwick-a direct action English bit (see snaffle) that allows for the attachment of a curb chain, which can provide more of a leverage or curb effect lead (loping or cantering)-the foreleg that is reaching out the furthest at a lope or canter; when circling to the right, the horse should be on the right lead, that is, the right foreleg should reach out slightly ahead of the left foreleg lead chain-see lead shank lead shank-a chain, rope, strap, or combination thereof used for leading a horse longe-the act of exercising a horse on the end of a long line, usually in a circle longe line-line of not more than 30 feet long that may or may not have a chain at one end; used for longing a horse lugging on the bit-the action of a horse that consistently pulls on the bit, against the rider or driver's hands martingale-a device used to assist in the placement of the horse's head; a running martingale is a type of tiedown attached to the reins, a standing martingale is a type of tiedown attached to the cavesson or noseband mullen-a bit with a straight or slightly curved mouthpiece that applies pressure across the horse's tongue and bars only near side-the left side of a horse nose out-horse pushes its nose out or forward off side-the right side of a horse on side-the left side of the horse on the bit-horse maintains relaxed contact with the bit open stance-a judging pose in which the front and back pairs of the horse's legs are not set side-by-side (as in the "square" pose), but instead with one foot slightly ahead of the other.
+This stance allows the judge to see all four legs of the horse at the same time when standing on either side of it.